ayo-d09/cloud-resume-challenge/README.md

-A personal portfolio website hosted on AWS that showcases my projects, resume, technical skills, about me section, and contact page through a secure, scalable, and fully cloud-native deployment.
+A personal portfolio and resume site hosted on AWS, extended into a full implementation of the Cloud Resume Challenge: a static frontend served over a secure CDN, backed by a serverless visitor-counter API, all provisioned with Terraform and deployed through two independent CI/CD pipelines.
 ---

 ## Demo